Search

 for violin, cello, and piano

-I happen to visualize sounds as a colour spread by means of borad brush-strokes over the timeline.
-Its shade, although apparenlty even, discloses ripllings, thickenings and nuances that make it restless and sometimes violent.
-Like the blue of deep waters or moonless nights.
+I happen to visualize sounds as a color spread by means of broad brushstrokes over the timeline.
+Its shade, although apparently even, discloses ripplings, thickenings, and nuances that make it restless and sometimes violent, like the blue of deep waters or moonless nights.

 Click here to view the score.